zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 Teams that deploy UI for extensions with the classic cloud service model typically have to invest significant amounts of time to onboard to [MDS](portalfx-extensions-hosting-service-glossary.md), setup compliant deployments across all data centers, and configure [cdn](portalfx-extensions-hosting-service-glossary.md), storage and caching optimizations for each extension.

-The process of setting up and maintaining this infrastructure can be high.
-By leveraging a hosting service, developers can deploy extensions in all data centers without resource-heavy investments in the Web infrastructure.
+The cost of setting up and maintaining this infrastructure can be high.
+By leveraging the extension hosting service, developers can deploy extensions in all data centers without resource-heavy investments in the Web infrastructure.

+You can ask questions on Stackoverflow with the tags [ibiza-deployment](https://stackoverflow.microsoft.com/questions/tagged/ibiza-deployment) and [ibiza-hosting-service](https://stackoverflow.microsoft.com/questions/tagged/ibiza-hosting-service).

 <a name="reasons-for-using-the-hosting-service"></a>
 ## Reasons for using the hosting service